-This document must accompany the animal throughout its life, from birth to death, and will include all movements, changes of ownership, passages through cattle markets, etc.
+This document must accompany the animal throughout its life, from birth to death, and must include all movements (other than those under the ScotMoves system), changes of ownership, passages through cattle markets, etc.

 You must check that all the animal's details are correct on its passport; failure to do so may render the passport invalid.
-If you find an error, you should return the passport along with a covering letter to BCMS, detailing the changes to be made.
+If you find something wrong you should return the passport to ScotEID with a covering letter, detailing the changes to be made.
 You cannot move the animal until you receive a corrected passport.